Dwight Peck's personal website

 "Everything in its place, and a place for everything."
 The conspicuously non-Paleolithic kitchen is there because these digs were inhabited until the 1950s, when the authorities removed the cave-dwellers, apparently forcibly if necessary, to new apartment flats up in the newer town, for health and safety reasons, it was said.

-"Extended Family" in the widest sense of the phrase
+"Extended Family" in the widest sense of the term

 Elke and Kristin proceeding through the tufa.
 In recent times, many of the dwellings in the sassi are being renovated and let out again (especially to newlyweds, for some reason), bringing civic life back into what would otherwise be just an authentic paleo-theme park.